Site icon Circuit Ideas for You

 The ratio of the input voltage (Vi) to the output voltage (Vo) is equal to the ratio of secondary turns (Ns) to primary turns (Np).

-The following formula can be applied:
+The following formula is applied:

 Ns / Np = Vo / Vi